kuperiu/vault-plugin-secrets-github/README.md

-# Vault Mock Secrets Plugin
+# Vault GitHub Secrets Plugin

 The GitHub backend is a secret engine for GitHub apps private keys that genrates ephemeral installation tokens.